 In February 2010, DPR completed a risk characterization document (RCD) for chloropicrin as a toxic air contaminant (TAC).
 The RCD analyzed the risks associated with potential exposures to residents and bystanders from ambient and offsite air concentrations of agricultural use chloropicrin products.
 The California Air Resources Board's Scientific Review Panel on Toxic Air Contaminants completed its peer review of the document in April 2010.
 In December 2010, DPR filed a regulation listing chloropicrin as a TAC.
 Also in December 2010, based on the TAC risk assessment, DPR issued a risk management directive (RMD) to address resident and bystander exposures identified by the TAC evaluation.
 This RMD determined that the appropriate regulatory target level to restrict acute exposure to chloropicrin is 73 ppb averaged over an eight-hour period.
-Chloropicrin was designated as a TAC procedures specified in state law.
+Chloropicrin was designated as a TAC effective January 8, 2011, and DPR initiated development of use restrictions following TAC procedures specified in state law.
 In November 2012, DPR completed its comprehensive RCD for chloropicrin, which included dietary and occupational exposure scenarios.